 - How to Collaborate with an Agency – Partnering with an outside agency can provide you with new resources and expertise.
 And like any good partnership, it takes effort and communication from both sides to collaborate effectively.
 If you decide to go the agency route, you can use these methods and steps to improve your collaboration skills with others.

 Step 6: Review your content strategy and build your marketing calendar

-When planning your marketing strategy for the new year, you’ll want to begin by reviewing your existing content to identify content gaps and optimization opportunities.
+When planning your marketing strategy, you’ll want to begin by reviewing your existing content to identify content gaps and optimization opportunities.
 Optimizing the content you already have can be a relatively low effort but effective way to give your blogs and web pages a boost.
 These easy-to-follow posts walk you through content re-optimization: